makrai/notes/liu2001-multiling-denoising-ae.md

 * When no parallel corpus of any kind is available,
-  * Artetxe+ (2017); Lample+ (2018a,c) proposed to jointly learn denoising auto-encoder and back-translation from both directions, which, however, required good initial- ization and only worked well on similar language pairs;
+  * Artetxe+ (2017); Lample+ (2018a,c) proposed to jointly learn denoising auto-encoder and back-translation from both directions, which, however, required good initialization and only worked well on similar language pairs;
     * Similarly, we follow this approach and treat our pretrained model as the initialization step
   * Wu+ (2019a) replaced back-translation with retrieved similar sentences from target monolingual data;
-  * Wu+ (2019b) solves the problem by mining sentences from Wikipedia and use them as weakly supervised translation pairs.
+  * Wu+ (2019b) solves the problem by mining sentences from Wikipedia and use them as weakly supervised translation pairs
 * unsupervised translation using language transfer, which is similar to
   * Pourdamghani+ (2019) generate translationese of the source language and train a system on high-resource languages to correct these intermediate utterances.
 It is also closely related to
-  * Conneau+ (2018); Artetxe+ (2019): cross-lingual representation learning.
+  * Conneau+ (2018); Artetxe+ (2019): cross-lingual representation learning

 # 7 Conclusion

 * future work, we will scale-up the current pre-training to
   * more languages, e.g., an mBART100 model.
 The
-  * more size-efficient models: size of our model makes it expensive to deploy in production
+  * more size-efficient models
+    the size of our model makes it expensive to deploy in production